josmar-crwdstffng/angular/packages/zone.js/STANDARD-APIS.md

-# Zone.js's support for standard apis
+# support for standard apis in Zone.js

 Zone.js patched most standard APIs such as DOM event listeners, XMLHttpRequest in Browser, EventEmitter and fs API in Node.js so they can be in zone.